IanFinlayson/exploring-cs/chapter04.md

 solving problems or making decisions.
 They do this by storing data inside of variables.
 Last chapter, we saw how to create variables and also how to read input from the user and store it in variables.
-We didn\'t talk about this, but we did it using one type of data, called the string type.
+We didn't talk about this, but we did it using one type of data, called the string type.

 Python actually provides multiple types of data.
 A **type** is something